Attend or Perish: Benchmarking Attention in Algorithmic Reasoning: Introduction

-We apply our benchmark to evaluate two different facets of generalization of existing language models: (i)~an ability to learn to robustly \textit{execute} the task in-distribution uncovering the robustness of models' across perturbations of the input samples, and (ii)~an ability to \textit{learn to generalize} to out-of-distribution data, underlying the inherent limitations of existing architectures.

-We find that Transformer models can learn to robustly execute algorithms on arbitrary in-distribution inputs.
-Based on our evaluation, models explain ID data by a seemingly correct algorithm, but despite that fail to generalize on new inputs.
+First, we apply our benchmark to evaluate two different facets of generalization of existing language models: (i)~an ability to learn to accurately \textit{combine} the information necessary for the task in-distribution, uncovering the models ability to fit an algorithm, and (ii)~an ability to \textit{generalize} to out-of-distribution data, exploiting the inherent limitations of existing architectures; We find that Transformer models can learn to explain in-distribution (ID) data by a seemingly correct algorithm, but despite that, fail to generalize to unseen, out-of-distribution (OOD) inputs.

-When evaluating models on out-of-distribution data (OOD), especially longer inputs, models struggle to apply the reasoning attention pattern they learned in ID and make prediction errors rooted in not attending the correct tokens.

-Our benchmark will empower future work in improving language models to not only assess the empirical improvements on our benchmarks but also to understand the implications of different architectural refinements on the robustness of models' internal functioning cleansed from other covariates such as memorization.
+Finally, we hypothesize that out-of-distribution (OOD) errors stem from attention misalignments and verify this by an intervention experiment that directly manipulates attention to match reference attention maps from AttentionSpan.
+We find that such intervention \textit{increases} models' OOD accuracy by up to 90 percentage points, and provides \textit{consistent} improvements even with increasing input sequence lengths.
+This establishes a direct causal link between attention failures and poor generalization, pinpointing attention as a key bottleneck for length extrapolation.

+The presented benchmark empowers future work by a toolset for further, deeper analyses of models' internal functioning, isolated from other confounders such as memorization.
+Our findings also motivate future work in architectural refinements, particularly those addressing limitations of the current Attention mechanism.